GoldenBitsSoftware/ZAUTH-RFC/ZEBRA-ZephyrBLEAuthentication_RFC_3-2020.md

 it a mobile application or another IoT device.
 The design of Bluetooth is intended to allow interoperability between devices, however for many devices this is unacceptable.
 Should a Bluetooth enabled glucose monitoring system allow any mobile application to connect?
-No. How does a low-cost, not Internet connect, lighting control device authenticate a mobile application connecting via Bluetooth?
+No. How does a low-cost, not Internet connected, lighting control device authenticate a mobile application connecting via Bluetooth?